The project

 The site managers cooperate with local and regional authorities and NGOs to improve the breeding areas of meadow birds.
 Also, they develop proposals for the funding of additional meadow bird conservation measures.

-In West Africa, our activities will focus on improving the habitat quality of the most important wintering areas, mostly in Senegal and adjacent areas.
+In West Africa, our activities will focus on improving the habitat quality of the most important wintering sites, mostly in Senegal and adjacent areas.
 To some degree, these sites and the threats they face are yet to be determined.
 Furthermore, it is planned to improve water and land management of important national parks.

 Insight into our field work

-Wet and open grasslands depend on grassland management.
-A business model will be developed to maintain both suitable bird habitats and sufficient income for farmers.
 Socio-economic investigations will show the project's impact on local economy and population, including ecosystem functions and carbon sequestration.

-Also, the impact of measures and environmental factors on our focus species will be analysed.
-For this purpose, we will determine the survival rates of birds and provide recommendations for improved site management.
 Our project partners in the Netherlands actively protect grassland breeding bird nests and chicks.
-Their impact and the effects of habitat improvement are monitored, for example by bird counts and by insect monitoring to estimate food availability.
+Their impact and the effects of habitat improvements are monitored, for example by bird counts and by insect monitoring to estimate food availability.

 Details about our measures